-Filled with real and reproduction artifacts, curriculum, and digital/video resources, the trunks allow teachers to tap new and creative ways to experience social studies in their classroom.
-All trunks have been developed so that all materials will be used in easy to follow step-by-step lesson plans that address many state and national curriculum standards.
-Each trunk provides teachers with creative lesson plans, museum quality mounted images, primary source artifacts, reproductions, and much more.
+Filled with real and reproduced artifacts, curricula, and digital/video resources, the traveling trunks allow teachers to tap into new and creative ways to experience social studies in their classroom.
+These trunks have been developed so that the materials inside can be used alongside step-by-step lesson plans that address many state and national curriculum standards.
+Each trunk provides teachers with creative lesson plans, museum-quality mounted images, primary source artifacts, reproductions, and more!

 Cowboy Life In Texas

 This trunk focuses on the life of the Texas cowboy, and the influence this group has on the culture of Texas, past and present.
 Included in the trunk are various hands-on artifacts that play a role in the daily life of a Texas cowboy, as well as other resources that will enhance the learning of students.
 TEKS based lessons plans have been developed to help students gain a better understanding of the unique lifestyle of the Texas cowboy, as well as the goods and services that cowboys contribute to our state and country.
 Texas just wouldn’t be what it is today, without the Texas cowboy.

 Native Americans In Texas

 Various tribes of early Native Americans settled throughout Texas at one time.
 Students will explore the origins, similarities, and differences of these tribes through the collection of artifacts included in this trunk.
 Students will have the opportunity to explore how the Native American population has influenced our Texas of today.
 TEKS based lesson plans and activities are available, to aid in the study of this significant part of Texas history, as well as the life of modern day Native Americans.